 Colombia, once a country all but closed to missionaries, is again open in some areas.
-There are parts of the country, however, where danger and violence still persist.
-The drug producing and trafficking culture has not been eradicated.
-Colombia still produces over 90 percent of the cocaine sold in the United States, but the Colombian people as a whole are tired of the drugs, the violence and the corruption and are seeking to reestablish their lives on a more meaningful and secure foundation.
-That is why we simply must act now—while the door is open—to bring to the Colombian people the Gospel of Christ, the one true and solid foundation upon whom they can build their lives.
+There are parts of the country, however, where danger and violence persist.
+The drug producing and trafficking culture have not been eradicated.
+Colombia still produces over 90 percent of the cocaine sold in the United States, but the Colombian people as a whole are tired of the drugs, the violence, and the corruption.
+They are seeking to reestablish their lives on a more meaningful and secure foundation.
+That is why we simply must act now—while the door is open—to bring to the Colombian people the Gospel of Christ, the one true and solid foundation upon which they can build their lives.

-The arrival in 2011 of a BIMI missionary family in the city of Medellín marked the first time in more than a decade that we have had missionaries living and ministering in Colombia.
-A second missionary family arrived in 2013 and began working in the city of Rionegro.
-In October 2015 BIMI conducted a large-scale Bible distribution project in both of these cities where BIMI missionaries are working.
+The arrival in 2011 of BIMI missionaries Mark and Katie Gerosin in the city of Medellín marked the first time in more than a decade that we have had missionaries living and ministering in Colombia.
+A second missionary family, Peter and Elisabeth Putney, arrived in 2013 and began working in the city of Rionegro.
+In October 2015, BIMI conducted a large-scale Bible distribution project in both of these cities where BIMI missionaries are working.
 Altogether, over 40,000 beautiful Spanish-language New Testaments were put into the hands of the Colombian people.

-The mission field of Colombia is white unto harvest!
+After two decades of violence and turmoil under the tyranny of the drug cartels, the mission field of Colombia is truly white unto harvest!
 Will you pray for Colombia?
 Will you ask the Lord to send more missionaries?
 Will you consider going yourself?